 - Track your users across devices and platforms, improving the quality of your behavioral and demographic data.

 - Import data about your users using our User Data API.

 - Target specific users with our Messaging API for both general and transactional messages.

 If such an identifier is not available, Braze will assign a unique identifier to your users, but you will lack the capabilities above.
 You should avoid setting User IDs for users for whom you lack a unique identifier that is tied to them as an individual.
 Passing a device identifier offers no benefit versus the automatic anonymous user tracking Braze offers by default.

 These User IDs should be private and not easily obtained (e.g. not a plain email address or username).

-You should make the following call as soon as the user is identified (generally after logging in) in order to set the user ID:
+You should make the following call as soon as the user is identified (generally after logging in) to set the user ID:

 Do not call